Introduction to Python

 {}

 2.4.5.
-Copy dictionaries
+Copying dictionaries

-, because if dictionary1
+, because if you modify dictionary1

 diccionario1 = {"brand": "Ford","model": "Mustang","year": 1964}diccionario2 = diccionario1diccionario1["year"] = 2000diccionario2["year"]